If you have not heard about IFTTT, then this guide is for you.

-The result: Your tweets are also posted as Facebook status updates.
+The result: Your Facebook status updates are also tweeted.

 What it’s good for: If you have your social sites fragmented, this can be a good way to let everyone know what you’re up to.

-The result: Another iCloud exclusive, this one will back up your contact list to a spreadsheet on Google Drive.
+The result: This one will back up your iCloud or iOS contact list to Google Drive.

 What it’s good for: Avoid losing your contact list and valuable information.
 It’s a simple backup but worth your time.

-The result: If you are tagged on a photo on Facebook, this recipe will download those photos to your Dropbox.
+The result: If you are tagged on a photo on Facebook, this Applet will download those photos to your Dropbox.

-What it’s good for: Keeping track of the photos you appear in.
-This is a nifty tool.
+What it’s good for: Helps you keep track of the photos you appear in.
+This is a nifty way to curate memories.

 The result: Your Facebook updates are saved as an Evernote document.

-What it’s good for: Keeping track of what you say on Facebook.
-This will basically create an automated diary for you!
+What it’s good for: Keep track of what you say on Facebook.
+This will create an automated diary for you!

-3.6 The Top 5 Recipes For Tech Lovers
+3.6 The Top 5 Applets for Tech Lovers

-The result: You get the amazing posts from MakeUseOf sent directly to your Pocket.
-Pocket is basically a “read it later” app available for pretty much all desktop and mobile platforms.
+The result: You get the amazing posts from MakeUseOf sent directly to Instapaper.
+Instapaper is basically a “read it later” service available for mobile platforms like Android, iOS, and Kindle.

-What it’s good for: Keeping up with the latest tech posts from one of the best sites in the whole wide world ;)
+What it’s good for: Keep up with the latest tech posts from one of the best sites in the whole wide world!

 The result: You dial the number and it automatically transcribes the message and sends it to you through email.

 What it’s good for: Note-to-self-type messages.
-Also, feeling like a ninja.
+Also, feel like a ninja.

 The result: You get an email whenever AppShopper detects a new iPad app is free.

-What it’s good for: Saving money and discovering new apps.
+What it’s good for: Save money and discover new apps.
 This is one of my favorites.
-There’s also a feed for iPhone, if you’re interested.
+There’s also a specific feed for iPhone if you’re interested.

 The result: This one saves the URL of your favorite videos on YouTube to your Dropbox.